ivankqw/custom-productive-google-calendar/README.md

 - After a 25 minute Pomodoro session, there is a 5 minute short break.
 - After every 4 Pomorodo sessions, there is a 15 minute long break.

-## Why I Created Productive Google Calendar
+## Why I Created Super Google Calendar
 ### The Customizability Aspect
 As much as I like the features in Google Calendar, I really do not like the way it looks right now - the permanent 'Light Mode' look.
 As a 'Dark Mode' person, having one of my screens emitting invasively glaring white light is painful and distracting.